zhoupro/leetcode.vim/README.md

 - `:LeetCodeList`: browse the problems.
 - `:LeetCodeTest`: run the code with the default test case.
 - `:LeetCodeSubmit`: submit the code.

+## Local Code
+When test and submit, match `local end` to last.
+You can add your local code before `//local end`.

 ## Key mappings